alx3dev/ctfc/README.md

 ```

 # Tests
+To run tests call `rspec --format doc`
-To run tests use `./check-syntax.sh`.
+To test code syntax  use `./check-syntax.sh`.
 This command will run rubocop for code inspection, but with some errors hidden by `.rubocop_todo.yml`.
 Using check-syntax script, all test should pass.